Eliza-Diggins/eliza-diggins.github.io/_pages/about.md

 <br>
 <div><button class="accordion"> &#129440; <b>Epidemiology</b></button>
 <div class="panel">
   <p>As an epidemiologist, I'm most interested in the applications of mathematical modeling to our predictions about emergent pathogens.
-With the increasing prevailance
+With the increasing
-of globalization in various regimes of our daily lives, pathogen emergence and rapid transmission is an ever increasing threat.
+globalization in various regimes of our daily lives, pathogen emergence and rapid transmission is an ever increasing threat.
 To confront it, one needs to have a stable understanding of the underlying dynamics of the threat.
 Unfortunately, COVID-19 illustrates that we still have a long way to come in this respect.</p>

 <p>